cloudinary-community/gatsby-source-cloudinary/README.md

 Here are details of each query parameter as culled from cloudinary.com.

-* resource_type - Optional (String, default: image).
+* `resourceType` - Optional (String, default: image).
 The type of file.
 Possible values: image, raw, video.
 Relevant as a parameter only when using the SDKs (the resource type is included in the endpoint URL for direct calls to the HTTP API).
 Note: Use the video resource type for all video resources as well as for audio files, such as .mp3.
-* type - Optional (String, default: all).
+* `type` - Optional (String, default: all).
 The storage type: upload, private, authenticated, facebook, twitter, gplus, instagram_name, gravatar, youtube, hulu, vimeo, animoto, worldstarhiphop or dailymotion.
 Relevant as a parameter only when using the SDKs (the type is included in the endpoint URL for direct calls to the HTTP API).
-* max_results - Optional.
+* `maxResults` - Optional.
 (Integer, default=10. maximum=500).
 Max number of resources to return.
-* tags - Optional (Boolean, default: false).
+* `tags` - Optional (Boolean, default: false).
 If true, include the list of tag names assigned each resource.
+* `prefix` - Optional.
+(String).
+Find all resources with a public ID that starts with the given prefix.
+The resources are sorted by public ID in the response.

+> With `prefix`, you can source only media files from a specific folder.
+However, you will need to specify `type` and `resourceType` in the config options.

+An example `prefix` value will is `gatsby-anime-videos/`.
+This will fetch only media files with public ids beginning with `gatsby-anime-videos/*`.
+Example: `gatsby-anime-videos/naruto.mp4`

 Obtain your cloudname, key and secret from your cloudinary console when you signup at https://cloudinary.com